-Visit us this springtime and discover the beauty of this magnificent 14th century castle.
-The spring sunshine often makes the towers glisten to provide some great photographic opportunities.
+Visit in the springtime and discover the beauty of this magnificent 14th century castle.

 Explore and discover

-Although the curtain walls of the castle remain intact, inside is mainly ruined but when you look around these remains you can still get a good idea of what a grand and impressive place this would have been in the time of Sir Edward and Lady Elizabeth Dallingridge.
+Although the curtain walls of the castle remain intact, inside the castle is mainly ruins but when you look around you can still get a good idea of what a grand and impressive place this would have been in the time of Sir Edward and Lady Elizabeth Dallingridge.
 Take a moment to stand in the courtyard and look around at the many fireplaces that still can been seen built into the inner walls.
-Our guides will also be pleased to tell you about the many garderobes that were installed.

 Please note that the staircases within the castle are very steep stone spiral stairs with high and narrow treads.
 There is a handrail on the outside edge of the stairwells but visitors should take time to consider whether they are able to make the trip up and down these stairs comfortably.
 There are some resting places off the stairwells but the climb between each of these is considerable and there are no passing places on the stairs.

 We recommend that all children are supervised by a responsible adult on all stairs within the castle.

 There's lots happening in the grounds around the castle as nature comes to life after the cold, harsh winter months.
 Download our Spring I-Spy trail from the link below or pick up a copy from visitor reception on your way in and discover what nature is springing into life.

 As well as the ducks and the fish (carp), Bodiam Castle has one of the most important bat roosts in the south east of England.
 In 2013, the earliest ever births of wild baby bats in the UK, were recorded.